fbily42/ft_transcendence/README.md

 **Option 1: Using Make**

-If you prefer a simplified approach and have `make` installed on your system, you can build and start the application by running:
+If and have `make` installed on your system, you can build and start the application by running:

 ```
 make